Jtoast65/League-of-Legends-/index.md

 - Large leads (1000-2000 gold): ~70-75% win rate
 - Very large leads (2000+ gold): ~75-85% win rate

-This demonstrates a clear dose-response relationship: larger early advantages correspond to higher probabilities of winning.
+This demonstrates a clear relationship: larger early advantages correspond to higher probabilities of winning.

 #### 5. Summary Statistics

-These aggregates confirm that early game performance metrics (first blood and gold advantage at 10 minutes) are meaningfully associated with match outcomes, supporting our research question's premise that early game performance relates to match outcomes.
+These aggregates confirm that early game performance metrics are meaningfully associated with match outcomes, supporting our research question's premise that early game performance relates to match outcomes.

 ## Assessment of Missingness

-This section assesses the missingness mechanisms for columns with missing values in our dataset.
-Understanding why data is missing is crucial for determining appropriate analysis strategies and avoiding bias.
+This section addresses the missingness mechanisms for columns with missing values in our dataset.

 ### Overview of Missing Values